Music: Discovering Classical Music

 - Location: Imperial College, South Kensington Campus

-One of the overall aims of the course is to give participants more confidence to go hear the music played live.
-Relevant events at venues around London, including in Imperial’s own Blyth Centre, will be highlighted throughout.
+London has a huge number of music venues, and one of the aims of the course is to give you greater confidence to enjoy classical music and to encourage you to hear classcial music played live.
+Relevant events at venues around London, including in Imperial’s own Blyth Centre, will be highlighted throughout the course.

 - Week 1 - Introduction